Completed Projects

 Wartime in the AV and Timeline of AV History Displays

 Our Timeline of AV History for the 2011 exhibit included displays by the Antelope Valley Indian Museum assembled by Peggy Ronning of the California State Park, the Edwards AFB Flight Test Center Museum assembled by Tony Moore from that museum.
-Displays showing of Sothern Pacific Railroad, early Lancaster, 20 Mule team Borax, NASA, and the invention of the Haro-Bed Bale Wagon in Lancaster were created by members, Sheila Sola, David Pickus, Kendal Lenton, and Bill Rawlings completed the newly built display which were connected by an overhead railroad track
+Displays showing The Southern Pacific Railroad, early Lancaster, 20 Mule team Borax, NASA, and the invention of the Haro-Bed Bale Wagon in Lancaster were created by members, Sheila Sola, David Pickus, Kendal Lenton, and Bill Rawlings.
+The newly built displays w were connected by an overhead railroad track.

 AVRM Welcome Kiosk